MikeJollie2707/MichaelBot/docs/docs/index.md

 - `You need`: The required permission **you** need to have to execute the command.
 - `I need`: The required permission **the bot** need to have to execute the command.

-This document will asssume the bot has `Send Messages` and `Read Messages` in the channel you provoke the command.
+This document will assume the bot always has `Send Messages` and `Read Messages` in the channel you use the command.

 ### Cooldown